juanitogan/flame/README.md

 Therefore, if you find a pre-release version of Pogo you like, lock it in, or be prepared for possible breaking changes.
 (Although, if I did a decent job with round one here, there shouldn't be any more major shifts in design coming -- just shifts isolated to parts still in need of refactoring.
 We'll see.)

-The name, Pogo, comes from [_Pogo Bug_](https://play.google.com/store/apps/details?id=com.littlebigspeed.pogobug) -- the game I built this engine for.  (_Pogo Bug_ was originally written in QtQuick/QML but not released from that codebase due to Qt's difficult licensing issues.)
+The name, Pogo, comes from [_Pogo Bug_](https://juanitogan.itch.io/pogobug) -- the game I built this engine for.  (_Pogo Bug_ was originally written in QtQuick/QML but not released from that codebase due to Qt's difficult licensing issues.)
 Thus, this engine is tried and tested on my own small-but-complete game from day one.
 It took maybe 10x longer to work up this Flutter/Dart-based engine than to write the original Qt game.
 Judging by how quickly I then ported _Pogo Bug_ to Pogo, versus how much trouble Flame was giving me, it seems Pogo was worth the effort.
 Pogo feels nearly as quick to build a game in as QtQuick was... and with better performance.

 ### Contributing

 Hit me with a PR and I'll try to find time to engage it.
 No promises, but I'll try.
 Hopefully others will jump in and help.
 I pay close attention to naming and API consistency more so than code style -- code can be refactored without breaking things, naming and structure cannot.

 There is still much to be done.
-I quickly hacked through many components from the previous engine that I didn't need at the moment, just to get them working.
+I quickly hacked through some components from the previous engine that I didn't need at the moment, just to get them working.
 Thus, some components still need to be refactored to be more like the rest.

 [NinePatchComponent](doc/components/nine_patch.md), [ParallaxComponent](doc/components/parallax.md), and [ParticleComponent](doc/components/particle.md) are some examples of things I just quick-hacked and saved for later.
 (See the [Unreleased section in the changelog](CHANGELOG.md#unreleased) for a better TODO list.)
 Most things still work as Flame had them working, but they may not be fully "Pogo-ized" yet.
 I also haven't touched Box2D yet because _Pogo Bug_ doesn't need it.
 (Another game of mine, _GRITS Racing_, uses Box2D heavily, so I should have the skills to work it in well when I get to it).

 The core components I focused on the most are: [SpriteComponent](doc/components/sprite.md), [AnimationComponent](doc/components/animation.md), and the [gesture mixins](doc/input.md).
 [TextComponent](doc/components/text.md) got a pretty solid work over as well.
 These should be used as examples for how to refactor the rest.

-:information_source: Note the changes coming with [Pogo 0.2.0](CHANGELOG.md#unreleased).

 ----